 Contact(s): Danielle Hairston-Green (firstname.lastname@example.org)

-Description: The Latino Taskforce is comprised of UW staff, faculty, and community members.
-Its purpose is to inform institutional decisions on recruitment and staffing, programs, educational curriculum, outreach efforts, and offers institution-wide professional development training on how to best work with diverse Latino communities throughout Wisconsin.
-The Taskforce also serves as a professional linkage between the Division of Extension and the greater UW-Madison academic community.
-In this capacity, the Taskforce will leverage the expertise and resources offered by the greater UW-Madison academic community.
+Description: The Latinx Taskforce is comprised of faculty, administrators, academic staff, community members, and leaders from statewide organizations.
+Its purpose is to inform institutional decisions on recruitment and staffing, programs, educational curriculum, outreach efforts, and offers institution-wide professional development training on how to best work with diverse Latinx communities throughout Wisconsin.
+LTF also helps strengthen professional linkages between the Division of Extension and campus-based faculty.
+This helps align research, resources, and strategies that aim to benefit Latinx populations in Wisconsin.
+In this capacity, the Taskforce leverages the collective expertise and resources offered by the greater UW-Madison academic community.

 Contact(s): Armando Ibarra (firstname.lastname@example.org)